Whenever we communicate we are affected by noise. Noise is a Communication Theory concept regarding anything that can affect our message.

 Physical barriers between people when communicating (other people, desks, monitors, no camera on video calls)

-Shady computer connections where the message is garbled.
+Shady computer connections where the message is garbled, or didn't even get received.

 PSYCHOLOGICAL

-This is about how we feel and how we are as people.
+This is about how we feel about ourselves, our state of mind and how we are as people.
 This is very important indeed.
 For example:

-• Are we a task focused individual (D on DISC) interacting with people who want to chat and socialise?
+• Are we a task focused individual (D on DISC) interacting with people who want to chat and socialise (I on DISC)?

-• Are we working with task focused people who aren’t listening, or too keen to “crack on” even though it’s not clear what problems we’re trying to solve?
+• Are we working with task focused people who aren’t listening, or too keen to “crack on” even though it’s not clear what problem we’re trying to solve?

 • How do we perceive ourselves?

 • Do we feel confident?
-If so, our communication will be different to if we don’t feel good.
+If so, our communication will be different to if we don’t feel confident.

 • Are we tired and bored and not in the mood for listening?